clone206/dsd2dxd/README.md

 Based on dsd2pcm by Sebastian Gesemann: [https://code.google.com/archive/p/dsd2pcm/](https://code.google.com/archive/p/dsd2pcm/).
 Also influenced by/borrowed from [dsf2flac](https://github.com/hank/dsf2flac), [XLD](https://tmkk.undo.jp/xld/index_e.html), and [Airwindows](https://www.airwindows.com).

 Added many enhancements over the original dsd2pcm, and shell scripts to build and test with 1kHz test tone files.
-32 bit float output is also an option, as well as dsd128 input.
+32 bit float output is now also an option, as well as dsd128 input.
 And aside from outputting to standard out, you can also output to a wav file.

-The decimation filters for dsd128 were created from scratch using extensive listening tests.
-This tool aims to have audiophile-worthy conversion quality.
-Some of the filters for dsd64 were copied over from XLD, and the original dsd2pcm filter is an option as well.

-For a natural sound with slight rolloff but good time-domain performance, try the chebyshev filters when using dsd128.
-For a more "correct" sound when using dsd128, try the equiripple filters, especially if going to 176.4 kHz.
-If you like the sound of XLD then feel free to use those filters here via the below commandline options, but personally I think the XLD filter for 88.2kHz output is not great and should possibly be avoided depending on the source material.
-Better to go to 176.4 when using the XLD filter.

-There are also a few dither options, including the Airwindows "Not Just Another Dither", and "Dither Float".
-The former is not truly random and uses weighting based on Benford Real Numbers, and the latter is for use when outputting to 32 bit float. `dsd2dxd` uses double precision calculations internally so technically outputting to 32 bit float represents a loss of precision, hence the Dither Float option.

 `dsd2dxd` handles either planar format DSD (as found in .dsf files), or interleaved format DSD (as found in .dff files).
 Assumes block size (per channel) of 4096 bytes for planar, 1 byte for interleaved.